Ehmed-kino/db-module-ii/README.md

 Implement the routes so that the end-to-end tests pass! :)

-The server already opens the database, so you need to query it; you can do this directly in the route file.
+The server already opens the database, so you just need to query it; you can do this directly in the route file via the imported `db` object.

 We're using the [`node-sqlite`](https://github.com/kriasoft/node-sqlite) module to connect to and manipulate the database.
+It follows the same [API as node-sqlite3](https://github.com/mapbox/node-sqlite3/wiki/API), only it returns `Promise`s in lieu of using callbacks.

 Think carefully about the queries you should make and the joins that may be required.